ahrm/sioyek-documentation/docs/source/usage.rst

 - Press :code:`<Ctrl PageDown>`/:code:`<Ctrl PageUp>` to go to the next/previous page. (:code:`next_page` and :code:`previous_page` commands)
 - Press :code:`t` to open a searchable table of contents.
 You can jump to table of content entries by selecting. (:code:`goto_toc`)
 - Press :code:`gc` to go to the next chapter and :code:`gC` to go to the previous chapter. (:code:`next_chapter` and :code:`prev_chapter` commands)
+- We don't have a scrollbar by default.
+If you want to enable it, you can run :code:`toggle_scrollbar`

 Zoom
 ^^^^